 log true | false

-Whether to report torsion angles in the Log.
-Values are reported for the backbone (phi, psi, and whether the peptide bond is cis or trans) and the chosen sidechain rotamer (chi angles) for each swapped residue.
+Whether to report the rotamer library and various torsion angle values in the Log.
+Torsion angle values are given for the backbone (phi, psi, and whether the peptide bond is cis or trans) and the chosen sidechain rotamer (chi angles) for each swapped residue.
 Pre-swap chi angles are also reported when the preserve option is used.
+In the case of swapaa interactive, only the backbone angles are reported, since no swap has yet occurred when the rotamer list dialog is shown.

 ignoreOtherModels true | falseDensity parameters:

-In clash and H-bond detection, whether to include only atoms in the same model as the residue being swapped; useful for preventing superimposed related proteins or additional copies of the starting structure from affecting the results.
+In clash and H-bond detection, whether to ignore atoms that are not in the same model as the residue being swapped; useful for preventing superimposed related proteins or additional copies of the starting structure from affecting the results.

 density map-modelClash parameters: